matt-wisdom/flask-messenger/README.md

 # FLASK-MESSENGER

-This is an extension that provides a relatively easy interface to use the facebook messenger api (send and recieve).
+This is an extension that provides a relatively easy interface to use the meta's messenger api (send and recieve).
 It makes the creation of webhooks easy and provides a variety of functionalities.
 There is support for the following events:
 1. messages